 - The best stuff is not in Las Vegas.
 You have to get out of town to do the really good stuff.
 Death Valley is about 150 miles away.
 Hoover Dam and Red Rock Canyon are about a 45 minute drive away.
 There’s also Mount Charleston, Lake Mead, and other worthwhile places.

-Las Vegas is a great place if you’re into expensive vacations in an environment of overt debauchery, gluttony, smut, and human filth.
+Las Vegas is a great place if you’re into expensive vacations in an environment of debauchery, gluttony, smut, and filth.
 I’m glad I experienced Las Vegas, but I feel fortunate that I had plenty of opportunities to get away from the strip.
-Las Vegas is an “interesting” place to visit, but I doubt I’ll go back anytime soon.
+Las Vegas is an “interesting” place to visit, and I doubt I’ll go back anytime soon.